Lake Worth Beach — We Can Do Better!

 While three development agreements have been reached, the project faces growing scrutiny from the community.

 To support the project, the city plans to construct a 268-car parking garage for residents, visitors, and museum patrons.
-Taxpayers will cover the majority of the $8.5 million cost, with Mr. Weiner contributing only $1 million.
+Taxpayers will cover the majority of the $8.5 million cost, with Mr. Wiener contributing only $1 million.
 The funding will also include $2.5 million from the CITY and $1.5 million from the CRA, along with the CRA issuing a $3.5 million capital improvement revenue note.

 City commissioners promise residents a chance to voice concerns before final approval, but many feel the city has not justified backing a complex Public-Private Partnership involving nearly $20 million in taxpayer funds.